Injunctions in Victoria

 The County and Magistrates Courts have the power to issue injunctions during proceedings (or where urgent under Regulation 4.08; before proceedings) under Order 38 of the County Court General Civil Procedure Rules 2008 and Order 38 of the Magistrates Court General Civil Procedure Rules 2010) respectively.

-At a federal level, injunctions can be issued by the Family Court in relation to family law matters under section 114 of the Family Court Act 1975 (Cth).
+At a federal level, injunctions can be issued by the Federal Circuit and Family Court in relation to family law matters under section 114 of the Family Court Act 1975 (Cth).
 The Federal Court and the High Court can also issue injunctions.

 - That they have a prima facie case; that is, a case which has a realistic (or likely) chance of winning and;